 With our testing devices we have the possibility to calibrate magnetic field measuring devices (Teslameter or Gaussmeter) of other manufacturers, with both transverse and axial magnetic field probes.

-If an adjustment manual is available, we can also adjust the devices.
+In case an adjustment manual is available, we can also adjust the devices.

 Coordination before Calibration